sophongo/sophdoc/docs/en/docs/kpanda/user-guide/workloads/pod-config/lifecycle.md

 ### stop pre-command

-DCE provides two processing types, command line script and HTTP request, to configure the pre-stop command.
+Suanova provides two processing types, command line script and HTTP request, to configure the pre-stop command.
 You can choose the configuration method that suits you according to the table below.

 **HTTP request configuration**